dontascii/mvd/README.md

 The commands that are available in the interactive cli are the same commands available as sub-commands directly from the terminal.
 No code changes are necessary outside of the commands folder to add a command.
 The help prompt for each command is generated from the docstring of the cli function defined in the cmd_*.py file.
 In the interactive cli, `HELP <CMD>` contents use the `short_help` parameter,  passed in the @click.command decorator.
 See the existing commands to see how this works.

 #### --dict-file option (-d)
 The `-d` or `--dict-file` option on the mvd command allows the dictionary to be persisted to disk.
-The dictionary can be loaded from a file and saved to the file using this option.
+The dictionary can be loaded from, and saved to, a file using this option.
 This can be used with the interactive CLI or when running commands directly from your terminal.
 In fact, if you run a command directly from the terminal without using the `--dict-file` option, a warning is displayed.

 ```
 mvd add foo bar